 To be the community's leading source for pet adoptions, affordable veterinary services, volunteer opportunities, humane education and expertise in animal welfare.

 The Arizona Animal Welfare League & SPCA (AAWL & SPCA) is the largest and oldest no-kill shelter in Arizona.
-We are a no-kill shelter in that we do not euthanize animals except for the rare occasions when it is in the best interest of the animal to do so, usually from untreatable medical conditions.
-AAWL & SPCA is a registered 501c3 non-profit organization, tax ID 23-7149453.
+A "no-kill" shelter is an animal shelter that does not kill healthy or treatable animals even when the shelter is full, reserving euthanasia for terminally ill animals or those considered dangerous to public safety.
+AAWL is a registered 501c3 non-profit organization, tax ID 23-7149453.
 All donations are tax deductible to the extent allowable by law.

 All pets offered for adoption have been spayed or neutered; micro-chipped and are current on all vaccinations.
 Any medical treatments needed, including surgeries, are provided by our medical team and all animals are evaluated by our behavior department.
 Learn more about our Phoenix veterinary services and animal clinic.

 AAWL not only adopts companion animals into loving homes, we also hold a leadership position in the community in education and animal welfare issues.
 Please review our Education section to learn about all of our programs (including our school holiday and summer camps) and don't miss our extensive dog and obedience training classes.